Samueelx/Befound/README.md

          json-server --watch ./data/db.json

-You can then view the json data from your browser by visiting `localhost:3000`.
+You can then view the json data from your browser by visiting `localhost:3000/results`.

-Alternatively, you can visit this page to view the data, [I deployed the json file on Vervel](https://json-server-3-psi.vercel.app/results)
+Alternatively, you can visit this page to view the data: [I deployed the json file on Vervel](https://json-server-3-psi.vercel.app/results)

 ### Alternatively, Visit the live link
 The web application is deployed, visit this Link: [https://befound.vercel.app/](https://befound.vercel.app/)